-A civil restraining order against anyone who is harassing or stalking you.
+A restraining order against stalking or harassment is a civil order that can be issued against anyone who is harassing or stalking you.

 A restraining order against stalking or harassment is a civil order that is issued by the Magistrate's Court for people who are being harassed or stalked by someone.
 You do not need to have a specific relationship with the person harassing or stalking you.

 The restraining order against stalking or harassment can order the defendant to not:

 Harassment means a pattern of intentional, substantial, and unreasonable intrusion into your private life that serves no legitimate purpose and would cause a "reasonable person" to suffer mental or emotional distress.
 Harassment may include, but is not limited to:

 1. following you;Stalking means a pattern of words (verbal, written, or electronic) or conduct that serves no legitimate purpose and is intended to cause you and does cause you (and would cause a "reasonable person") to fear that you or your family member will be:

 2. verbal, written, or electronic contact that is initiated, maintained, or repeated and actually causes you mental distress;

 3. visual or physical contact that takes place after you have told the person not to contact you or after you filed an incident report with the police;

 4. staying around or doing surveillance of your home, workplace, school, or other place you regularly go; and/or

 5. vandalism and property damage.*